 Louisville Real Estate Market Overview and Update

-The short version is that while we are seeing a slight slowdown, the real estate market across the board is still very strong.
+The short version is that while we saw a slight slowdown, the real estate market across the board is still very strong.
 With the relatively small numbers to analyze, a few homes closing earlier or later can really swing the monthly data.
 Buyers are taking a bit longer to make a buying decision than last year mostly due to being inventory-constrained.
 Now that there is more inventory to choose from, they have the opportunity to be a little pickier and are snapping up the “good” homes.
-This could be the very beginning of a market shift, or is it?
+This market is still best described as “squishy” or disjointed.

-Now in the Condo/Townhouse market in Louisville, we are seeing similar trends as above and the market is cooling off *slightly* even though average list prices are up and new inventory is down, days on market is up, which translates into the the amount of time it takes a home to sell.
-This means that like in other markets, buyers are taking their time and being picky and not willing to overpay.
+In the Condo/Townhome market, we are seeing similar trends as above and the market was heating up *slightly* as seen by the average list prices going up and new inventory is down, and days on market is up, which translates into the the amount of time it takes a home to sell.
+All this means that like in other markets, buyers are taking their time and being picky and not willing to overpay.